-The General Fund's original budget (see schedule on page 59) had a change between personal services and operating to cover additional library materials.
-Overall actual revenues varied from final budgeted revenues positively by \$337,791.
-This positive variance is primarily due to investment income coming in higher than prior year, due to the internal investment pool having a very strong rate of return in fiscal year 2019 because of improved economic market activity.
-Actual expenditures were less than final budgeted expenditures by \$1,722,346 (positive variance).
-The Governing Board did not have to use any of the \$880,340 budgeted in reserves for the fiscal year and the remaining net difference of actual results compared to final budget was positive due to tighter spending controls that were put in place by District management.
+The General Fund's original budget (see schedule on page 59) had a change between personal services and operating to cover an increase in insurance costs and professional services.
+Overall actual revenues varied from final budgeted revenues positively by \$560,917.
+This positive variance is primarily due to an increase in fair market value from investment portfolio.
+Actual expenditures were less than final budgeted expenditures by \$2,563,998 (positive variance).
+The Governing Board did not have to use any of the \$986,390 budgeted in reserves for the fiscal year and the remaining net difference of actual results compared to final budget was positive due to tighter spending controls that were put in place by District management.